lightningdb/chililog-server/README.md

 I tried to find open source software but I could not find one that did everything I needed in one package.

-It was at this moment that the idea for ChiliLog was born.
+It was at this moment that the idea for chililog was born.

 Technical Titbits
 =================

-I've used ChiliLog to find out about newer technologies (well ... new as of 2010).
+I've used chililog to find out about newer technologies (well ... new as of 2010).

 * Browser based client coded as static HTML that uses Sproutcore2 and jQuery Ajax to communicate with the server.
 * Server coded in Java and uses open source